1933 German Federal Elections

 stimmzettel_zur_reichstagswahl_im_marz_1933

-Federal elections were held in Germany on 5 March 1933.
-The 1933 poll was held after the Nazi seizure of power and the Reichstag fire, just six days before the election.
-Nazi storm troopers had unleashed a campaign of violence against the Communist Party (KPD), left-wingers, trade unionists, the Social Democratic Party of Germany, and the centre-right Catholic Centre Party.
+Federal elections in Germany were on 5 March 1933.
+The 1933 poll was conducted after the Nazi rise to power and the Reichstag fire, just six days prior to the election.
+Nazi stormtroopers had unleashed a campaign of violence against the Communist Party (KPD), left-wingers, trade unionists, the Social Democratic Party of Germany, and the centre-right Catholic Centre Party.

 The 1933 election followed the previous year’s two elections (July and November) and Hitler’s appointment as Chancellor.
-In the months before the 1933 election, brownshirts and SS displayed terror, repression and propaganda across the land, and Nazi organizations monitored the vote process.
-In Prussia 50,000 members of the SS, SA and Stahlhelm were ordered to monitor the votes by acting Interior Minister Hermann Göring, as auxiliary police.
+In the months before the 1933 election, brownshirts and SS displayed terror, repression, and propaganda across the land, and Nazi organizations monitored the voting process.
+In Prussia, 50,000 members of the SS, SA, and Stahlhelm were ordered to monitor the votes by acting Interior Minister Hermann Göring as auxiliary police.

 Berlin, Polizeipatrouille am Wahltag